-In this mission, we’ll look at one of the best ways of getting unique data sets: web scraping.
-In the previous missions, we have been working with APIs.
+In this lesson, we’ll look at one of the best ways of getting unique data sets: web scraping.
+In the previous lessons, we have been working with APIs.

-In this mission, we'll discover how to use web scraping to extract the data we want from a web page using Python and the
+In this lesson, we'll discover how to use web scraping to extract the data we want from a web page using Python and the

 beautifulsoup library.
 We will also see the structure of a web page and use some basic HTML and CSS skills to aid us in web scraping.

 requests library heavily as we learn about Web scraping.
 This library enables us to download web pages.
 The

 beautifulsoup library will also be very important, as it allows us to more easily to extract the relevant parts of each web page we download to get just the data that we want, without all of the superfluous code and other elements that might be present on the web page.

 You’ll be able to do this web scraping and make use of both libraries from right within our browser-based platform, which means there’s no download or setup time required.
 Dive in, and you’ll be learning web scraping in Python in less than a minute!

 3. Retrieving Elements from a Page